 Everything You Need to Know About Buying, Hanging, and Storing Christmas Lights This Year

-When December rolls around each year, you might be excited to watch all the Christmas movies on Netflix and share your favorite Christmas quotes far and wide, but you might also be dreading the most physically challenging part of Christmas: hanging Christmas lights.
+When December (or even November) rolls around each year, you might be excited to watch all the Christmas movies on Netflix and share your favorite Christmas quotes far and wide, but you might also be dreading the most physically challenging part of Christmas: hanging Christmas lights.
 Even knowing how to put lights on a Christmas tree might not help you if you have a sharp roof line or tons of outdoor greenery to cover.
 The sad truth is, looking at Christmas lights is grand; learning how to hang Christmas lights is a headache.

 Until now, at least.
 We've polled the pros for the best tips for buying, hanging, and storing Christmas lights with minimal stress and strain, so you can focus on coming up with the best Christmas card sayings and shopping for Christmas gifts.
 Follow these tips, and you'll be sipping eggnog and staring at your very own Christmas lights in no time.